Contents

 Excessive Light.

 With their flat or angled positions, skylights gather dirt and debris at a greater rate than windows.
 If you rarely tidy your windows, you’ll require to clean up the skylight regularly.
-Plus, installing the roof is the only way to clean up the beyond a skylight.
+Plus, installing the roof is the only method to clean the beyond a skylight.

 Skylight Cost Factors.